rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 author = "Thomas Evensen"
 date = "2021-03-10"
-title =  "Add and update tasks" tags = ["add"] categories = ["synchronize"] lastmod = "2021-03-25"
+title =  "Add and update tasks" tags = ["add","profle"]
+categories = ["synchronize"]
+lastmod = "2023-12-18"
 +++
 Always verify, by a `--dry-run`,  the result of a new task before executing it.

 A task require minimum a *local catalog* and a *remote catalog*.
-After entering information about a task, select the `Add` button to add it to RsyncUI.
+After entering information about a task, select the `+` icon upper right to add it to RsyncUI.
 Continue adding new tasks until completed and tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

-After adding or changed a task please verify the result by executing an estimation run.

-The following actions within this view:

-- `Add` - will add a new task
-- `Update` - the `Add` button will change when a task is selected

 Just press the Enter key will automatically enter a new task.
 The Enter key will advance to next field.
 If the local catalog and remote catalog are local attached catalogs the Enter key will automatically add it after the Synchronize ID.
+Or  `+` will add a new task.
+To update a task select it and to save changes press the `+`, which has changed to an update icon.

 ## Copy and paste